-The initial step in designing our experiment is to select the population we wanted to draw subjects from.
-While we would like to gather data about the general US population, it would be impractical to try and test subjects from across the country, so instead we set our eyes on a smaller population: faculty and students from local colleges.
+The initial step in designing our experiment was to select the population we wanted to draw subjects from.
+While we would have liked to gather data about the general US population, it would have been impractical to try and test subjects from across the country so instead we set our eyes on a smaller population: faculty and students from local colleges.
 We chose not to draw subjects from only WPI because it has a large proportion of S.T.E.M students.
-To get a baseline for the populations’ feelings about robotics and to gather other demographic information we will send out an exploratory survey to the nearby colleges with a maximum 9% margin of errorsurvey the Worcester population of 36,000 college students by reaching 200 individuals from all colleges in the area (Smith, 2013).
+To get a baseline for the populations’ feelings about robotics and to gather other demographic information we sent out an exploratory survey to the nearby colleges.
+By reaching 200 individuals from all colleges in the area we could survey the Worcester population of 36,000 college students with a maximum 9% margin of error and 99% confidence level.
+(Smith, 2013).

-When developing the survey, we determined that the most relevant and useful information would be demographics about sex, level of education, age, familiarity with computerized devices, and comfort with different scenarios involving human-robot-interaction.
-We will use a series of set categorical questions, which assign numbers to represent different categories of questions, to determine basic background information; categorical questions are easy for the user to answer and are better for analysis than open ended questions because they require no clean-up.
-To infer relations between comfort with robotic situations and level of technical skill we will ask participants to rate their comfort with several human-robot interactions on a 5 point likert-scale.
-When designing the survey questions, these likert scales assisted in keeping data discrete and easy to process.
-The likert scale uses five points, from zero to four, to indicate an opinion between complete discomfort and complete comfort with provided scenarios.
-Many researchers regard seven points as the upper-level of Likert Scale efficiency and response coverage, but to save time, and ensure compatibility with small mobile devices we provide five points that will be numbered with only the extremes labeled (Allen & Seaman, 2007).
-The midpoint has been included to accommodate the potentially significant portion of our sample size which has not formed an opinion on robotics in general (Weems & Onwuegbuzie, 2001).
+When developing the survey, we decided that the most relevant and useful information would be demographics about sex, level of education, age, familiarity with computerized devices, and comfort with different scenarios involving human-robot-interaction.
+We used a series of categorical questions to determine basic background information; categorical questions are easy for the user to answer and are better for analysis than open ended questions because they require no clean-up.
+To infer relations between comfort with robotic situations and level of technical skill we will ask participants to rate their comfort with several human-robot interactions on a 5 point Likert-scale.
+When designing the survey questions, these Likert scales assisted in keeping data discrete and easy to process.
+The Likert scale uses five points, from zero to four, to indicate an opinion between complete discomfort and complete comfort with provided scenarios.
+Many researchers regard seven points as the upper-level of Likert Scale efficiency and response coverage, but to save time and ensure compatibility with small mobile devices we provide five points that where numbered with only the extremes labeled (Allen & Seaman, 2007).
+The midpoint was included to accommodate the potentially significant portion of our sample size which has not formed an opinion on robotics in general (Weems & Onwuegbuzie, 2001).
 We put several iterations of the survey through a small (15-20 person) pilot study of friends, family, and WPI students.
 With their feedback, we made small edits to questions and input methods.

-After gathering information about the population we plan on conducting the experiment in which we will display gestures from the gesture library and ask participants to answer four questions about their own affect and their perception of affect as elicited by the robot.
-The first question asks the participant to rate their pleasure (dislike-like) as caused by the gesture on a 9 point scale with endpoints labeled as displeasure and pleasure, respectively.
-This is done to measure the participant’s valence.
-The second question asks the user to rate their excitement on a 9 point scale with the endpoints labeled as calm and excited, which should give us a measure of the participant’s arousal.
-The third and fourth questions use the same format, but ask the participant how they think the robot feels based on the gesture it performed.
-Each gesture will be
+After gathering information about the population, we conducted an experiment in which we displayed gestures from the gesture library and asked participants to answer four questions about their own affect as elicited by the robot and their perception of the robot’s affect.
+The first question asked the participant to rate their pleasure (dislike-like) as caused by the gesture on a 9 point Likert-scale with endpoints labeled as displeasure and pleasure, respectively.
+This was done to measure the participant’s valence.
+We chose to use 9 points because any additional points after 9 fail to add significant accuracy to responses.
+The second question asked the user to rate their excitement on a 9 point Likert-scale with the endpoints labeled as calm and excited which gave us a measure of the participant’s arousal.
+The third and fourth questions used the same format but asked the participant how they thought the robot was feeling based on the gesture it performed.
+Each gesture was performed with no end effector.